peteware/runforoffice/README.md

 # Run for office

+> If this is going to be a time of healing, we must first put the
+> responsibility for healing where it belongs: at the feet of Donald
+> Trump, a sexual predator who lost the popular vote and fueled his
+> campaign with bigotry and hate.
+>
 > - Harry Reid

 I was trying to decide how to respond to Donald Trump's election.
 I considered: